ZhaoXu-EE/RoboticsActiveLearning/InfotaxisBoxSearch/README.md

 ## 1. Overview

-This repository contains the final project for the MurpheyLab *ME455* course: an autonomous “box finder” implemented as an **infotaxis** search agent for the `BoxSearch-v0` Gym environment.
+This directory contains an autonomous “box finder” implemented as an **infotaxis** search agent for the `BoxSearch-v0` Gym environment.

 The agent maintains a Bayesian belief over which box in a grid is "interesting" (e.g., contains a target) and chooses actions that **maximize the expected information gain**, measured via the reduction in Shannon entropy of the belief.
 The implementation is intentionally compact and self‑contained to serve as both a working demo and a pedagogical reference.